davidfrantz/force/docs/source/components/auxilliary/train-param.rst

 Parameterization
 ================

-A parameter file is mandatory for the Time Series Analysis submodule of FORCE HLPS.
+A parameter file is mandatory for the Machine Learning Trainer.

 The file extension is ‘.prm’.
 All parameters must be given, even if they are not used.